ak-offl/CP_PS-PACKAGE/README.md

 # CP_PS-PACKAGE

-# SEMESTER 1 PACKAGE
+SEMESTER 1 PACKAGE

-# FOOD DISTRIBUTION SYSTEM
+FOOD DISTRIBUTION SYSTEM

 A simple FOOD DISTRIBUTION system with basic useful features.
-CONTRIBUTORS:
-20PW02 Akash A
 This project is an undertaking to create a complete food distribution setup to the likes of Zomato and Swiggy on a very small scale.The main highlights include